Shortening the Hofer length of Hamiltonian circle actions: Introduction

 This paper is the outgrowth of a joint project that took place in the years 1999-2001.
 Yael Karshon takes the responsibility for any errors that might be present.

 \textbf{Acknowledgement} We thank Leonid Polterovich for inspiring conversations and helpful suggestions.
-We thank Yasha Savelyev for suggesting that we compute the index of the Hofer length functional and telling us his conjecture for its value.
+We thank Yasha Savelyev for suggesting to compute the index of the Hofer length functional and telling us his conjecture for its value.
 We also thank Fabian Ziltener and Brian Lee for helpful discussions.
+Finally, we are grateful to the referee for his or her extremely thorough report and numerous helpful comments.